ricleal/reductionServer/README.md

 curl -X POST  http://localhost:8080/
 ```

-The reduction procedure starts with the submission of either physical dat file (NeXus or Ascii) or a URL, and the respective numor.

-The same file or URL can be submitted to the server as many times as desired.
-If the ```numor``` is already in the database the file handler will be updated, e.g., the old file will be deleted and replaced by the new one.

 ```bash
 # Send a a binary nexus/hdf5 file by post with the respective numor appended to the URL.